 Marché Bastille welcomes produce from all over the world, ranging from hyper-local vegetables and poultry at one of the best stands where Rue Sedaine crosses over the market (look for dirt and a green awning), to sweet potatoes from Egypt, lovely Caribbean ladies making delicious fried aperitifs (try the accras), eastern Europeans serving up beautiful smoked herring, wild oyster tasting with fresh glasses of Sauvignon Blanc, and a hilarious French gentleman with a bubbling hot pot of oil who makes the best churros.

 For a little pick-me-up before you get into the bustling market, drop by Ten Belles Bread, Muscovado, Café Oberkampf, or Fragments for some liquid black magic.
-Take a look at our suggestions for Brunch in Paris, as well.
+Take a look at our suggestions for the best Australian-style brunch and coffee in Paris as well.

 Marche d’Aligre is one of the best markets for an authentic neighborhood market experience.
 Nestled into the lesser-known 12th arrondissement, the market is full of organic vegetables stands and funky flea market finds.